 Professor Rod Sheaff, who is part of the University’s Faculty of Business and Interim Director of the Institute for Social, Policy and Enterprise Research, and his colleagues looked at the way MCPs were used in other countries, in order to examine some of the assumptions being made about them in the UK.
 The work involved establishing what assumptions policymakers had about MCPs and how they would help reduce admissions and costs, then evaluating these assumptions against international research evidence.

 Sheaff said, “Broadly, we found three things.
 The key thing is that members of the multidisciplinary care team are communicating effectively.
 This is by far the most important factor.”

 “We also found for teams like this to work, everyone needs to be able to access patient information – the ideal would be a single patient record, that is accessible to social services as well.
 The tech side is not the problem – the problem is designing the system so practitioners can use it.
 Different approaches to privacy across different parts of health and social care are an element of this.”

 “The third thing is that if you get the systems right, they do reduce unnecessary admissions of old people – if they are properly done.
 But it is less clear if, or why, they save money in the process.”

-xAs well as Professor Sheaff, the team was made up of: Dr Sarah Brand, Dr Helen Lloyd, Amanda Wanner, Mauro Fornasiero and Professor Richard Byng from the Community and Primary Care Research Group at the University of Plymouth; Simon Briscoe and Professor Jose Valderas from the University of Exeter; and Mark Pearson of NIHR PenCLAHRC.
+xAs well as Professor Sheaff, the team was made up of: Dr Sarah Brand, Dr Helen Lloyd, Amanda Wanner, Mauro Fornasiero and Professor Richard Byng from the University of Plymouth; Simon Briscoe and Professor Jose Valderas from the University of Exeter; and Mark Pearson of NIHR PenCLAHRC.